Ingage-Meetup/20230118-mod-power/README.md

 2. Implement the naive algorithm.

-3. Instrument both implementation to measure the execution time of each.
+3. Instrument both implementations to measure the execution time of each.

 4. Which algorithm is faster?